charlottexlin/cxl229/README.md

 # Hi, I'm Charlotte Lin!

 ## 🌼 About me
-I am currently a senior at New York University with a major in computer science and a minor in digital art and design.
+I am software engineer, master's student, and hobbyist game developer.
+I graduated from New York University in 2023 with a bachelor's degree in computer science and a minor in digital art and design.
 I'm passionate about applying creativity to computing in order to solve problems and develop unique programs.
-In my free time, I like to read, write, and do game development.
+In my free time, I like to read and write.
 Please check out some of my work!

 ## 🍥 Latest projects
 All the code and art in these projects are done by me.